-Hand in Hand ‘extremely useful… to women’s socioeconomic situation’: report
+Hand in Hand ‘extremely useful’ to socioeconomic situation: report

-Hand in Hand Afghanistan’s programme in Samangan Province was “extremely useful to improving women’s socioeconomic situation”, receiving “overwhelmingly positive” reviews from beneficiaries, according to independent evaluators.
+Hand in Hand Afghanistan’s programme in Samangan Province was “extremely useful to improving [the local] socioeconomic situation”, receiving “overwhelmingly positive” reviews from beneficiaries, according to independent evaluators.

 That’s thanks in part to its “deeply localised design and implementation methodology, which prioritised existing dynamics, limitations and opportunities instead of transplanting projects and ideologies into the districts,” they said.